the-code-genin/cradle/readme.md

 - **app:** This is where an app's controllers, models and view files are stored.
 - **config:** This directory contains all of an app's configuration files, e.g the database and email configurations.
-- **core:** This directory contains custom app components that are specific to the app but aren't third-party dependencies, e.g extensions of default cradle components.
+- **framework:** This directory contains custom app components that are specific to the app but aren't third-party dependencies, e.g extensions of default cradle components.
 - **public:** This is where all publicly available files are stored, the favicon.ico, robots.txt, javascript files and so on are located here.
+- **resources:**
 - **storage:** This directory contains all the files that are not meant to be accessible to the public by default e.g font files, system logs e.t.c
+- **tests:**
 - **vendor:** This directory contains the project's third-party dependencies.

 ### Configurations